 It’s essential to know the signs of too much oil in a lawn mower particularly when readying your mower for the summer, so you can do proper oil removal and refill.

-A distinct burning smell or even fumes coming from your engine is a result if you’ve spilled too much oil.
+A distinct burning smell or even fumes coming from your engine is a telltale sign that you’ve spilled too much oil.
 It is especially true if you don’t regularly change your oil and the residue has built up.

 If you notice leaks from the engine, this can also be a sign that there’s too much oil in your lawn mower.
 If this is the case, you need to clean the leaking oil running down its side.

 A low-level hum from the engine or even white smoke coming from it can indicate too much lubricant.
-Our experts recommend you observe this as part of preventive measures against fire hazard.
+I recommend you observe this as part of preventive measures against fire hazards.

 It’s important to identify and address these signs to prevent overheating your machine and avoid extra cost in repairs and maintenance.
 It would also be beneficial to check for equipment reviews from others who purchased the same brand.

 How to Remove Excess Oil From a Lawn Mower

 Step #1: Wipe the Crankcase Area

 If there is excess oil in your Troy Bilt riding lawn mower, I first suggest wiping the surplus lubricant.
 Use a turkey baster, clean rag, and paper towel to remove as much oil as possible from around the crankcase area.